chris-lovejoy/medical-pdf-reader/README.md

 ## Usage

-After setting up the local environemnt, you can either run the app via the command line or interact with it via streamlit.
+After setting up the local environment, you can either run the app via the command line or interact with it via streamlit.

 ### Via the command line